dcsobral/seedGen/README.md

 be installed, though I honestly can't say what all of them are.
 See requirements above for an incomplete list.
 My scripts, however, will start a *Windows* version of 7 Days to Die.

-Whenever a seed is generated, 7 Days to Die Server is started by `startServer.sh`, with seed and world size passed on the command line.
+Whenever a seed is generated, 7 Days to Die is started by `startClient.sh`, with seed and world size passed on the command line.
 Everything it writes is written to the folder `UserData`, which will be created inside `$F7D2D`.
 Not a very good location, I admit, but the install locations I actually used were all on folders in my desktop, which is fine.

+To make the client generate seeds, I use an AutoHotKey script, which is basically a program that simulates clicking and typing.
+It does require hard-coding locations for mouse clicks, and I couldn't make it keyboard-only.
+The locations work for screen resolutions of 2560x1440.
+If your resolution is different, you'll need to change the locations on the two scripts: `previewSeed.ahk` and `exitGame.ahk`.
+The locations are all defined as X and Y coordinates at the beginning of the files.

 The seed generatior, `genSeed.sh`, then looks at the log looking for a message that the generation has finished, or that an error occurred and it has aborted.
-Not all errors are detected, unfortunately, so sometimes you have to kill 7 Days to Die Server by hand and cancel the generation.
+Not all errors are detected, unfortunately, so sometimes you have to kill 7 Days to Die by hand and cancel the generation.

-Once the server has started, and, therefore, the generation has finished, `savePreview.sh` is called and it creates a zip file with a text file called "<seed>-<size>.txt" with the "County" name (what 7d2d calls the seed when you look it up), the prefabs.xml file renamed to "<seed>-<size>.xml", and a preview image of the map called "<seed>-<size>.png".
+Once the generation has finished, `savePreview.sh` is called and it creates a zip file with a text file called "<seed>-<size>.txt" with the "County" name (what 7d2d calls the seed when you look it up), the prefabs.xml file renamed to "<seed>-<size>.xml", and a preview image of the map called "<seed>-<size>.png".
 That zip file is then moved to `${F7D2D}/previews/`.

 By default the prefabs are draw in the map preview, but you can save time by creating a file called `nodraw`, and only the basic map will be created.
 It can still be slow, but